 Use Mechanical Sleep Aids to Encourage Sleep in the Menopause

 Mechanical sleep aids may improve insomnia across all population groups.
 When it’s dark, the body produces melatonin, which signals to the body that it is time to sleep.
 Blackout masks may improve sleep because they prevent the body from becoming stimulated by external sources of light.

-Alternatively, a white noise machine may help women to sleep better during the menopause.
+Alternatively, a white noise machine may help women to sleep better during menopause.
 White noise machines produce a small amount of ‘background’ noise.
 As such, they provide the brain with a very low level of sensory stimulus which dampens and relaxes the body’s internal systems.
 This means that a sleeping person is less likely to be roused by a sudden movement such as a creaking floorboard.

 What’s the Evidence?

 A study in the Journal of Research in Nursing and Health published by WileyOnline reported that white-noise machines helped adults sleep for longer.
-Indeed, these machines may be useful for all insomnia suffers – not just women facing the menopause.
+Indeed, these machines may be useful for all insomnia suffers – not just women facing menopause.

 Cutting out Stimulants to help Menopausal Sleep Deprivation

 Cutting out caffeine and nicotine will improve sleep.
 This is because they stimulate brain activity – making it more difficult to ‘switch off.’